-Read more in our Framework Application:
+Read more in our strategy:

 The two objectives and four themes are intricately linked.
 When people strive to improve their own living conditions, and do so in groups, in ways that make them confront and overcome challenges that previously seemed insurmountable, they will also start to advocate for better services, and make demands of government structures.
 On the other hand, their strengthened civil society organisations and their participation in governance also serve to improve those living conditions that are affected by public policy and its implementation.
 Gender equality is mainstreamed in all projects and activities and, in various activities, women’s poverty and rights are a particular focus.